Picovoice WordmarkPicovoice Console

 File audioFile = new File("${AUDIO_FILE_PATH}");

-LeopardTranscript transcript = handle.processFile(audioFile.getAbsolutePath());
+LeopardTranscript transcript = leopard.processFile(audioFile.getAbsolutePath());

 Transcribe raw audio data (sample rate of 16 kHz, 16-bit linearly encoded and 1 channel):